 Ain't it terrifying?

-3. Get ready to deal with discomfort.
-For a little while, at least.
+3. Learn how to deal with discomfort.

 Here are some tips to make the most of your self-isolation.

 4. Stop procrastinating!